Most Effective Products

 Poison Ivy on Tree

-Identifying Poison Ivy can be tricky because it has a resemblance to common backyard plants that are harmless including Virginia Creeper and the leaves of the Boxelder Tree.
-The appearance of Poison Ivy can vary with the leaves either looking shiny or dull and the leaf margins can be toothed or wavy, or have no teeth at all.
-Some Poison Ivy leaves are hairy while other types are totally hairless.
+• Identifying poison ivy can be tricky because it resembles harmless backyard plants, including Virginia creeper and the leaves of the boxelder tree.
+The appearance of poison ivy can vary, with the leaves either looking shiny or dull, and the leaf margins can be toothed, wavy, or have no teeth.
+Some poison ivy leaves are hairy, while other types are hairless.

 Use our description and image above to help you to identify poison ivy.
-If you are having trouble identifying Poison Ivy, contact us and we will help you properly ID the weed for you and offer herbicide recommendations for control.
+If you are having trouble identifying poison ivy, contact us, and we will help you correctly identify the weed and offer herbicide recommendations for control.

 Inspection